loafey/master-thesis/Thesis/6.0. Conclusion/Future Work.typ

 Doing this efficently can prove difficult as the compiler should try to minimize the amount of spilling needed, and this has in fact been proven to be NP-complete #todo("source").
-This was not implemented for SLFL as it was deemed an optimization, that while interesting, not something we had the time to implement.
+This was not implemented for SLFL as it was deemed an optimization, that while interesting, not something we would have the time to implement properly.

 === System Calls
 As SLFL is a system-level language, it might be useful to have the ability